NHS Negligence Solicitors for Compensation Claims Against The NHS

 - Birth Injuries

-You will have to prove that the professional in charge of your care has not met a reasonable standard of care.
-We will help you collect evidence to support your case, such as medical records, photographic evidence, witness statements, or financial statements.
+The experts at Sheldon Davidson Solicitors will help you collect evidence to support your case, such as medical records, photographic evidence, witness statements, or financial statements.

 - Negligence can be established by proving the medical professional you were being treated by has performed their duties below a reasonable standard of care.